arunimarathish/keywords/README.md

 Backend refers to the server-side of a computer system, application, or website, responsible for managing data, performing logic, and storing information.
 It's the behind-the-scenes part that users don't directly interact with.

 **OS**

 An Operating System (OS) is a software that manages computer hardware and software resources, providing a platform for running applications.

+**Application**

+An application is software program designed to perform a specific task or set of tasks.
+Many types including web application, mobile application, desktop application .